accessun/blog/_posts/What-the-heck-is-the-volatile-keyword-and-why-use-it.md

 A misconception exists that `volatile` is used to deal the safety issues of multithreading.
 Well, in a sense, yes it is.
 Because multiple threads that are involved in the operations on a volatile read/write can be considered as directly happening in the main memory, since flushes between CPU cache and main memory occur immediately after any read/write operation on a volatile variable.
 The process of read/write and flush is indivisible.
 The visibility of the value of the variable is guaranteed among all threads.
 But it is important to notice that visibility is not the same issue as atomicity.

 Application of `volatile` is useful when one deals with a single write thread and no less than one read threads.
-When more than one write threads are required, race condition can happen among differenct concurrently running write threads that writes to the same shared resource.
-Explicit synchronization using `synchronzed` keyword or `Lock` from `java.util.concurrent` package to synchronize different write threads are necessary.
+When more than one write threads are required, race condition can happen among different concurrently running write threads that writes to the same shared resource.
+Explicit synchronization using `synchronized` keyword or `Lock` from `java.util.concurrent` package to synchronize different write threads are necessary.